Smart City Plan Project

 Development of the Smart City Plan considered the consultation outcomes with key stakeholders and the community

 An online survey and two in-person community engagement sessions were held in February 2020 to gather ‘up front’ community insights in an effort to ensure that the Council’s Smart City Plan is tailored to meet the needs of our community.

 The ‘up front’ community consultation revealed that the highest issues of importance to the community included the provision of smart technology for sustainability, enhanced community engagement and participation and the Council supporting local innovation.

-The comments received through the community engagement workshops and on-line survey is used to assist preparation of the draft Smart City Plan which will be focused around eight key themes.
+The comments received through the community engagement workshops and on-line survey assisted preparation of the draft Smart City Plan which focused around eight key themes.